Melissa Laveaux Releases MEMORY IS A STRANGE BELL EP; See Her Live in New York Today

 Haitian-Canadian Mélissa Laveaux is a self-assured artist that combines folk, indie pop and her signature percussive finger-style blues guitar for a style that is both sophisticated and sweet on her new EP Memory Is A Strange Bell, which is out now.

 "I always thought of Emily Dickinson as a wise poet for being able to concisely convey overwhelming sentiments," Laveaux said of the influences on her new EP."The exercise of carefully culling a handful of songs together into an EP was no easy feat.
 I aimed for both ends of the spectrum, my happiest and my darkest neatly tucked in between verses."

 Sung in Creole, the EP's final track "Pie Bwa" is a variation on Billie Holiday's "Strange Fruit", written from the point of view of the blood-stained tree.
 Containing powerful imagery, modern orchestrations, catchy melodies and intimate prose, Memory Is A Strange Bell simultaneously touches the heart, the mind and the core.
 Listen and share the track HERE.

-New York fans also have the opportunity to see Melissa perform "Pie Bwa" and the rest of the tracks from Memory Is A Strange Bell tomorrow night at Cameo Gallery in Brooklyn and December 9th at Rockwood.
+New York fans also have the opportunity to see Melissa perform "Pie Bwa" and the rest of the tracks from Memory Is A Strange Bell tonight, December 9th at Rockwood.